 Your skin's moisture levels tend to fluctuate regardless of the time of year.
-In the winter, cold weather and amping up the heater are obvious contributing factors to dry skin.
-And come spring and summertime, the sun certainly isn't doing anyone any favours.
+In the winter, cold weather and amping up the radiators are obvious contributing factors to dry skin.
+But come spring and summertime, the sun certainly isn't doing anyone any favours.

 Okay, so it doesn't sound cute or particularly glamorous.
 But in spite of the dubious name, urea might just be the difference between tight, flaky, rough skin and skin that looks and feels healthy this summer.
 In fact, dermatologists everywhere are wondering why it doesn't get enough attention.